Your money-making expert. Financial journalist, TV and radio personality.

 First things first, you’ve got to get the ads on your car.

-Another bonus is that you reduce the risk of your car being stolen with such unique bodywork.
 You may even get freebies from the advertisers such as samples and discounts.
 Most car wrapping companies will also pay you if you refer other people to them.

-So a win-win situation!
+So, it’s a win-win situation!

 Some car wrapping companies will then require you to drive a certain amount each month before paying you.